Enable or Disable Offline Files in Windows 10 | Use it Correctly

 Step 1.
 Open Sync Center again.

 Step 2.
 Click Offline Files folder, then you will see all the shared folders for offline files sync.
-Click Sync to sync network file to local computer immediately. or click Schedule to make your files always in sync.
+Click Sync to sync the network files to a local computer immediately. or click Schedule to make your files always in sync.

 Note: If you want to view your files, just double-click the shared folder you see (for example, Documents) under the Offline File folder.